-- Complete the form below to submit your initial request.
+- Complete the form below in advance of the expense being incurred to submit your initial request.
 The form is for your expected costs and do not have to be final figures

-- Making Music staff will assess the request and agree the maximum amount of subsidy to be paid
+- Making Music staff will assess the request and contact you to confirm your subsidy

 Where does the money come from?